Fit Service Options & Prices

 The mystery of fit . . . not as much as you think.

-The success of a road bike fit is centered upon meeting the current riding demands and future potential needs of the cyclist's riding and paying heed to current physical or biomechanical restrictions.
+The success of a road bike fit is centered upon meeting the current riding demands and future potential needs of the cyclist's riding while paying heed to current physical or biomechanical restrictions.

 I am a recreational rider.
 Do I need a professional fit?

-The benefit of optimal fit is a cycling based performance and comfort parameter, both of which are of benefit to both beginners and experienced endurance cyclists and racers.
-The true goal of bike fit is to mitigate the potential for chronic stress and discomfort and the potential resulting injury by mitigating acute
+The benefit of an optimal fit is a cycling performance and comfort parameter, both of which are of importance to both beginners and experienced endurance cyclists and racers alike.
+The true goal of bike fit is to mitigate the potential for chronic stress and discomfort and reduce the potential for resulting injury by identifying and mitigating acute stress issues caused by current bad position and fit on the bike.

 Power, Comfort & Fit

-Riding a bike is principally about power generation and the work that has to be completed to produce the required power to move the bike forward at the desired speed.
-Comfort is not a feature to be sacrificed at the expense of power and performance, it is simply
+Riding a bike is principally about power generation and the work that has to be completed to produce the required power to move the bike forward at the desired speed under varying demands and circumstances.
+Comfort is not a feature to be sacrificed at the expense of power and performance, it is simply a part of the whole formula for cycling for life.